deltachat/deltachat-pages/_posts/2020-05-06-may-features.md

 image: ../assets/blog/screenshots/2020-05-06-delta-chat-desktop-scan-qr-code.jpg
 ---

-**While the world was on hold, the Delta Chat development silenty continued.
-Here is a short list of features you can try out with the [new releases](https://get.delta.chat) coming this May!**
+**New Delta chat releases!
+Thanks to all the early testers and all the work that went into the new releases on Android, iOS and Desktop.
+Here is an overview on what you can expect:**

 ## Desktop 1.3